Customs and VAT: find the differences

 Classification, rate and valuation

-To determine if, and how much import duty is due, the following steps will be taken by customs:
+To determine whether, and how much, import duty is due, Customs will follow the following steps:

 1. Classification

-It's not always immediately clear what the code is for a certain product.
-New products are invented daily, and the classification of these products depends on the material of the product, the way it has been manufactured, its use or purpose and many other things.
-I began by saying that customs rules are simpler than VAT rules, but this is actually not always the case.
+It is not always immediately obvious which code a particular product has.
+New products are invented every day, and the classification of these products depends on the material the product is made of, the way it is manufactured, its use or purpose, and many other things.
+Where I began by saying that customs rules are simpler than VAT rules, you should actually say here that this is not always the case.

-An example: A teddy bear can be classified as a "toy".
-But if the same teddy bear has a Santa hat on, is it suddenly a "Christmas item"?
-It's very amusing to read reports of court cases about the classification of products: nothing is what it seems!
+An example: A teddy bear can be classified as a "toy.
+But if the same teddy bear has a Santa hat on, is it suddenly a 'Christmas item'?
+It's sometimes really fun to read court cases about the classification of products: nothing is what it seems!

 Once a product is classified, the applicable tariff must be determined.
-For the EU, the tariffs are laid down in a European Regulation (5).
+For the EU, the tariffs are set out in a European Regulation (5).
 The tariffs are regularly revised, so for the most recent overview it is advisable to look up the latest version of the Annex to the Regulation.

-However, when you look up the CN Code in this appendix you will only find the general rate.
-This does not automatically means that you should apply this tariff.
+However, looking up the CN Code in this appendix you will find only the general rate.
+This does not mean that this tariff should also be applied automatically.
 For example, exceptions apply because a product comes from or is (partially) produced in a certain country.
 This is called the 'country of origin', for which a 'preferential tariff' applies.

 As an example, cocoa butter (CN Code 1804) is subject to a general tariff of 7.7%.
 However, if the cocoa butter was produced in Mexico, a tariff of 0% applies.